gulzarsingh12/k8s-prep-notes/cks/monitoring.md

 -  it can be installed as service unit or dameonset.

 ## detect threats
-`journalctl -uf falco`, check this log window to see the warning/alerts about user behaviour. it has rules files. it will define the rule name, condition, output and priority of the rule.
+`journalctl -u falco -f`, check this log window to see the warning/alerts about user behaviour. it has rules files. it will define the rule name, condition, output and priority of the rule.
 ````
 - rule: detect shell inside a container